BerkayTamer/pledge-vegan-static/README.md

 and convert md files to json files and put the output on index.html

-in style that is designed on the quotes.twig file.
+with a style that is designed on the quotes.twig file.